Confirming Independent Status

 Military Service - Active Duty and Veteran Status

-Definition: Veterans and persons on active duty in the U.S. Armed Forces (the Army, Navy, Air Force, Marines or Coast Guard) for purposes other than training are independent.
-The FAFSA form also tells students to answer “Yes” to the question about veteran status if they aren’t yet a veteran but will be by June 30, 2023.
+The FAFSA form also tells students to answer “Yes” to the question about veteran status if they aren’t yet a veteran but will be by June 30, 2025.

 Members of the National Guard or Reserves are only considered veterans if they were called up to active federal duty [as defined in 10 U.S.C.
 101(d)(1)] by presidential order for a purpose other than training.
 It does not matter how long the active duty lasted or if the student returned to reserve status afterward, but, as with the other qualifying veterans, the student must have had a character of service that was not “dishonorable.”